Meet the Teacher:

 The spelling program consists of 36 weekly units.
 There is a pretest on Monday and test on Friday.
 Each unit highlights a pattern or phonetic theme.
 Students also become familiar with proofreading as well as using a dictionary and thesaurus.

 We use the TCI (Teacher Curriculum Institute) social studies curriculum.
 It adds an interactive and engaging approach to teaching social studies.
-Later this year, students complete a research report using multiple sources and an outline begins in January focusing on an American President.
+Later this year, students complete a culture research report using multiple sources.

-Using the Scott Foresman curriculum, we study Life Science, Earth Science, Physical Science and Space and Technology.
-The students enjoy hands-on experiments.
+Using the Scott Foresman curriculum, we study Life Science, Earth Science, Physical Science and Engineering Technology.
+A highlight for students is watching a mealworm as it goes through its life cycle and develops into a darkling beetle.